 The documents in the toolkit provide an overview of the funding opportunities for the development of state health care exchanges and eligibility systems under the Affordable Care Act: What’s in the Affordable Care Act?; Short List of Opportunities; and Five Reasons to Integrate Human Services into Health Care Reform Now.

 Single Stop joins together with other organizations committed to innovation, benefits access, and poverty alleviation to advocate for issues we care about and make Single Stop a voice in the national debate.
 Our coalition work is informed by the issues our sites see every day and is a vehicle to affect meaningful, large-scale policy change.

 America Forward As a member organization of the America Forward Coalition, Single Stop is committed to fostering innovation, achieving measurable results, and using those results to affect national, systemic change.
-Coalition work based on these principals played a pivotal role in the development of the Social Innovation Fund, through which Single Stop has expanded its impact.
+Coalition work based on these principles played a pivotal role in the development of the Social Innovation Fund, through which Single Stop has expanded its impact.

 Healthcare for All New York (HCFANY) Single Stop is a member organization of HCFANY because we share its mission to have affordable, comprehensive, high quality health care accessible to all people.